theammarngp-makes/SQL-Engineering-Handbook/README.md

 ## About This Repository

-This repository documents my SQL learning journey from foundational concepts to advanced analytical problem solving.
+This repository documents my SQL applying journey  from foundational concepts to advanced analytical problem solving.

 The goal is to develop production-ready SQL skills used by Data Analysts and Data Scientists.